 Brna is a small fishing village that hosts the fabulous four-star Aminess Lume Hotel.

 Vela Luka is one of the island's main port of entries and a good alternative base for exploring the island.

 Dive centres sometimes organise scuba diving excursions to nearby Te Vega off Susac.

 Staying on Korcula Island is very much a seasonal affair as many hotels, inns and guesthouses close between November and March.
 Find out more about accommodation on Korcula Island.

 Like other southern Dalmatian islands, Korcula first attracted the Greeks who gave way to the Romans in the 1st century.
 The Slavs eventually settled the island and, for a brief period it fell under the rule of Ragusa (Dubrovnik).
 The Venetians ruled the island from 1420 to 1797 and built Korcula Town in the 15th century.
 The builders cleverly took advantage of the windy climate by running the west streets straight to open the city to the westerly maestral winds and curving the east streets to protect the town from the cold, north-easterly bura winds.
 Find out more about Korcula history.

 There's no airport (yet) on Korcula Island so at some point you'll have to cross the water by car ferry, passenger ferry, shuttle or bus.
-Getting back and forth to Dubrovnik is particularly tricky.
+Getting back and forth to Dubrovnik is a straightforward trip on a passenger ferry but only from around June to September.
+Also seasonal is a shuttle bus direct from Dubrovnik airport and various passenger ferries that run from Split to Dubrovnik, stopping at Korcula and other islands.
+A car ferry from Split runs year-round.
 Find out more about getting to Korcula.

 The Korcula Island tourist office (tel 020-715 701) is at obala Tudmana 4, Korcula town.